Will Graham (character): Season 3

 While Abigail dies, Graham survives and recovers from his wounds after several months.
 Graham goes after Lecter, going first to his childhood home in Lithuania.
 There, he meets Lecter's family servant Chiyoh (Tao Okamoto) and kills the man who had, decades earlier, murdered and cannibalized Lecter's sister Mischa.
 Graham proceeds to mutilate the body and turn it into a Lecter-esque work of art.
 Chiyoh then helps him find Lecter in Florence, Italy.
 Graham meets with Lecter and tries to kill him, but Chiyoh shoots and wounds him before he can kill the doctor.
 Lecter takes Graham back to his villa and tries to perform a craniotomy on him in front of Crawford, but he is interrupted by corrupt Italian detectives in Mason Verger's (Joe Anderson) pay, who apprehend them both and deliver them to the Verger estate in Maryland.
 Mason plans to torture Lecter to death with the help of his physician Cordell Doemling (Glenn Fleshler).
 Meanwhile, Mason orders Doemling to surgically remove Graham's face – without anaesthesia – and graft it onto his.
 Before the face transplant can take place, however, Lecter kills Doemling, frees Graham, and helps Margot kill her brother.
 Lecter carries an unconscious Graham to safety and brings him back to his home.
 Graham refuses to have anything more to do with Lecter, but allows him to escape.
 Later that evening, however, Lecter surrenders to Crawford to spite Graham, knowing that if Graham knows where he is, he will inevitably be tempted to visit him.

 Three years later, Graham has retired from the FBI and settled down with his wife, Molly (Nina Arianda), and her son, Walter.
 Crawford asks him to profile a serial killer dubbed "The Tooth Fairy", who kills entire families.
 After some initial reluctance, Graham agrees to help and decides to consult Lecter about the murders.
 With Lecter's help, he recovers his gift for empathizing with psychopaths – at the cost of having nightmares in which he, as the killer, murders his family.
-Lecter says that the killer feels a connection with the William Blake painting The Great Red Dragon and the Woman Clothed in Sun, and suggests that Graham see the painting to better understand the man he is chasing.
+Lecter says that the killer feels a connection with the William Blake painting The Great Red Dragon and the Woman Clothed with the Sun, and suggests that Graham see the painting to better understand the man he is chasing.
 Graham goes to the Brooklyn Museum to see the painting, and encounters the killer, Francis Dolarhyde (Richard Armitage), who attacks him.
 Lecter gives Dolarhyde Graham's address, and Dolarhyde attacks Graham's family, shooting and wounding Molly as she and Walter escape.